core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

              Topic  : /   \ :  : /   \ :       : /   \ :
               Data  : \___/ :  : \___/ :       : \___/ :
                     :.......:  :.......:       :.......:
+                     topic 1    topic 2         topic n
 ~~~~~~~~~~~
-F{: #fig-config title='Resources of a Publish-Subscribe Broker' artwork-align="center"}
+{: #fig-config title='Configuration and Data resources of a topic' artwork-align="center"}

 As shown in section {{topics}}, each topic contains two resources: topic configuration and topic data.
-In that section we explain the creation and configuration of the topic configuration resources.
+In that section we explained the creation and configuration of the topic configuration resources.
 This section will explain the management of topic data resources.

 A topic data resource does not exist until some initial data has been published to it.
 Before initial data has been published, the topic data resource yields a 4.04 (Not Found) response.
 If such a "half created" topic is undesired, the creator of the topic can simply immediately publish some initial placeholder data to make the topic "fully created".